90% of mutual funds follow an active investing style.

 #3.
 Index Funds are Likely to Underperform

 India has a developing stock market.
 This gives an opportunity to find undervalued stock.
-Active mutual funds invests in such undervalued stocks to generate higher returns by taking additional risks.
+Active mutual funds invest in such undervalued stocks to generate higher returns by taking additional risks.

 In comparison to that – index funds simply invest in the underlying benchmark.
-The returns generated is similar to the indices.
+The returns generated are similar to the indices.

 Tax Implications of Investing in an Index Fund